Souvik-art1/Seamless-Mod-Swiper/README.md

 By design, these are left up to the user.

+Disclaimers:

 Currently, this tool supports only Cyberpunk 2077.
 Other games are planned to be added over time, with priority given to titles with more demand.
+I know nothing about programming, and as such the code has been written entirely by AI (at least for the time being).
+However, I'm confident about its functionality on top of it being a simple tool.
+No hard feelings if this is a dealbreaker, I suggest moving on.
 Expect this tool to be frequently refined and updated.